 22. Organize your living space

 Having a baby at the very least means changing your sleeping habits (aka less sleep).
 When you have less sleep, things around you become more difficult, so having an organized living space can ease daily tasks.
-If you are organized, then you will avoid mid-day tantrums when you are looking for that damn monitor unit that you swore you just placed on the coffee table a minute ago.
+If you are organized, then you will avoid mid-day tantrums when you are looking for that damn monitor unit or favorite home-teamipillow that you swore you just placed on the coffee table a minute ago (though let’s be honest your wife probably hid the pillow).

 Organization requires building good habits, and good habits start early.